 - Support.
 You must provide more than half of the person’s total support during the calendar year.

 - The standard deduction for a dependent cannot exceed the greater of $1,100 or the sum of $350 plus the individual's earned income up to the standard deduction ($12,400).

 - A qualifying dependent must be a U.S. citizen, U.S. national, or a resident of the U.S., Canada, or Mexico.

 - A spouse can never be a dependent.

-- If you can be claimed as a dependent on someone else’s tax return, you cannot claim anyone as a dependent.
+- If you can be claimed as a dependent on someone else’s tax return, you cannot claim anyone as your dependent.

-- If you had a child on December 31, you can claim them as an exemption for the entire year.
+- If you had a child on December 31, you can claim them as a dependent for the entire year.

 - A valid Social Security Number (SSN), Individual Taxpayer Identification Number (ITIN), or Adoption Taxpayer Identification Number (ATIN) is needed to claim a dependent.

 - Usually, the custodial parent, or parent who has physical custody of the child for the majority of nights during the year, is allowed to claim the exemption.
 However, there are instances when someone other than the custodial parent can claim the dependent.